Gabriele-tomai00/Esse3FAKE/README.md

 ## Introduction

-The project involves an attack to steal Esse3 credentials from students in a degree program.
+The project involves an attack to steal Esse3 credentials from students.
 The attacker must know at least one student’s email address.
-They then send a phishing email (disguised as a professor) requesting the student to complete a questionnaire.
+It sends a phishing email (disguised as a professor) requesting the student to complete a questionnaire.
 Once the student logs in, they are asked to enter the names of other students who were sitting nearby during an exam.
 This information is used to reconstruct the map of students in the classroom.
 The program receives the student’s credentials and the names of other students, recreates their email addresses, and sends phishing messages to them as well.
 The attack does not immediately harm individual students, who may not realize their mistake.
 However, over time, the attacker could obtain the credentials of many students in the course.
 This attack makes sense because Esse3 does not require two-factor authentication.

 Please note that this idea is personal, and I am familiar with some of the technologies used for the demo (details provided below).